-Apply a small amount of molybdenum disulfide oil solution to the following.
+• Apply a small amount of molybdenum disulfide oil solution to the following.

-Threads of Nuts and Bolts
+Threads [A] of Nuts and Bolts

-Seating Surfaces of Nuts and Con-rods
+Seating Surfaces [B] of Nuts and Connecting Rods

-- Tighten the big end nuts until the bolt elongation reaches the length specified in the table. - Check the length of the connecting rod bolts. - ★ If the stretch is more than the usable range, the bolt has stretched too much.
+- Tighten the big end nuts until the bolt elongation reaches the length specified in the table. - Check the length of the connecting rod bolts. - ★If the stretch is more than the usable range, the bolt has stretched too much.
 An overelongated bolt may break in use.